 Put yourself in your customers' shoes

-Understanding customers requires you to put yourself in their shoes take a hard look at the points at which your customers have contact with your business.
+Understanding your customers requires you to put yourself in their shoes take a hard look at the points at which your customers have contact with your business.
 These include meetings and visits, phone calls, correspondence and deliveries.
 Do your premises look scruffy, is your receptionist unfriendly or do your phones ring and ring without being answered?
 All of these things can make a customer feel disappointed.

 The most common customer complaint is being kept waiting.
 If you're slow to return calls or fulfil orders, then you're in danger of losing customers.
 Above all, customers want you to deliver what you have promised and surpass their expectations.